ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 This document is deliberately written using descriptive and explanatory language to assist an Agency to understand how the CloudSystem operates securely, the security controls it provides, and the residual controls that must be addressed by an Agency.

-For detailed information on how the CloudSystem addresses specific controls in the ISM (June 2020 update), refer to the ‘DTA - Cloud-Only Blueprint - System Security Plan Annex (August 2020)’.
+For detailed information on how the CloudSystem addresses specific controls in the ISM (April 2021 update), refer to the ‘DTA - Cloud-Only Blueprint - System Security Plan Annex (April 2021)’.

 ### Overarching security policies

 The security policies that the CloudSystem has been designed to comply with are listed below:

-* The Australian Government ISM (October 2020) controls.
+* The Australian Government ISM (April 2021) controls.
 * The Australian Cyber Security Centre (ACSC) Strategies to Mitigate Cyber Security Incidents, including the Essential Eight Maturity Model.
 * The ACSC Security Configuration Guide - Apple iOS 12 Devices (June 2020).
 * The Protected Security Policy Framework.